Commitment Deposit (Nonrefundable)

 If a student received excess funds that must be returned, Bentley University must return a portion of the excess equal to the lesser of the qualifying institutional charges for the term multiplied by the unearned percentage of the funds, or the entire amount of the excess funds.

 If the university is not required to return all of the excess funds, the student must return the remaining amount.
-Any loan funds that he/she must return, the student (or his/her parent for a PLUS loan) repays in accordance with the terms of the promissory note.
+Any loan funds that they must return, the student (or the student's parent for a PLUS loan) repays in accordance with the terms of the promissory note.
 That is, the student makes scheduled payments to the holder of the loan over a period of time.

-If a student is responsible for returning grant funds, he/she does not have to return the full amount.
-The law provides that he/she is not required to return 50 percent of the grant assistance received that it is the student’s responsibility to repay.
+If a student is responsible for returning grant funds, they do not have to return the full amount.
+The law provides that they are not required to return 50 percent of the grant assistance received that it is the student’s responsibility to repay.
 Any amount that does have to be returned is a grant overpayment and the student must make arrangements with the Department of Education to return the funds and will be ineligible for future federal student aid until completed.
-If Bentley must return part of his/her financial aid and the removal of those funds from their account creates a balance due, the student will be billed for this balance.
+If Bentley must return part of their financial aid and the removal of those funds from their account creates a balance due, the student will be billed for this balance.

 STUDENT FINANCIAL SERVICES BILLING AND COLLECTION POLICY

 All Bentley students should review the policy here.